How to Declutter a Room in a Day

 Clutter Quick Tip #5.
 Now Keep it That Way

-One of the biggest issues, when you clean out a room, is the difficult task of keeping it free of clutter going forward.
+One of the biggest issues when cleaning a room is keeping it free of clutter going forward.
 If we are not careful, we may find our newly cleaned-out areas messed up again in just a few short days.
 But what can you do to keep that from happening to you?

 ” Be sure to always put your things all the way away. “

 When it comes to decluttering a room in a day, it can be quite a daunting task.
-But with these 5 tips, you might find yourself doing what you once thought was impossible.
-Keep your eye on the goal of keeping your things put away and you will see your entire home transform before your eyes.
+But with these five tips, you might find yourself doing what you once thought was impossible.
+Keep your eye on the goal of keeping your things put away, and you will see your entire home transform before your eyes.

 Love your tips on decluttering & keeping a room looking great.
 Thank you